Spectro-polarimetric study to constrain accretion-ejection properties of MCG-5-23-16 using IXPE and NuSTAR observations: Data Analysis and Results

-We further analyzed all Stokes spectra for both epochs using a preliminary model, consisting of absorbed \cutoffpl\, convolved with a constant polarization \polcon\, which reads in {\it XSPEC} as \constant*\tbabs*\polcon*\cutoffpl.
-All Stokes spectra for all three DUs in the energy band $2-8$ keV are fitted simultaneously.
-The abundance in \tbabs\, model is set to {\tt wilm} \autocite{Wilmsetal2000} throughout the analysis.
-We have started the fitting by leaving all the spectral and polarimetric parameters to vary freely.
+We began by leaving all the spectral and polarimetric parameters to vary freely.
 We found that the obtained values of PD and PA are highly sensitive to the values of the spectral parameters.
 Keeping in mind the limited energy band and the spectral sensitivity of \textit{IXPE}, we turned to simultaneous \textit{NuSTAR} observations for obtaining robust spectral fits.
-Moreover, {\it NuSTAR} data showed a Fe K line and a small reflection hump, which have also been taken into account during fitting of spectral data.
+In addition to the \cutoffpl\, model, the {\it NuSTAR} data also required an emission feature at the Fe K line energy for a good fit.
+The full model reads in \texttt{XSPEC} as \ztbabs*(\gauss+\cutoffpl), which returned cutoff energy $\sim120$ keV, which is consistent with the previous findings by \autocite{MarinucciEtal2022MNRAS.516.5907M} and \autocite{TagliacozzoEtal2023MNRAS.525.4735T}.

-The above phenomenological \cutoffpl\, model fits to the {\it NuSTAR} data returned two spectral parameters, cutoff energy (E$_{\rm cut}$) and photon index ($\Gamma$).
-Subsequently, we re-did the \textit{IXPE} fits by freezing the values of E$_{\rm cut}$ and $\Gamma$ to the best-fit values from \textit{NuSTAR}.
+Subsequently, we re-did the \textit{IXPE} fits by freezing the values of $E_{\mathrm{cut}}$ and $\Gamma$ to the best-fit values from the \textit{NuSTAR} fit of the respective epoch, which is expected to give a more robust estimation of PD and PA.
 Note that the addition of a Gaussian line and reflection component neither improves the quality of the fit nor affects the value of the polarisation parameters, hence we did not include these two components while fitting the \textit{IXPE} data.
-Therefore, it gives a robust estimation of PA and PD.
-We obtain an acceptable fit for I1 and a good fit for I2 using this model.
-We determine the PA = $37.3^\circ\pm20.1^\circ$ and $73.2^\circ\pm23.1^\circ$ for the epochs I1 and I2, and the PD (\%) = $1.55\pm0.99$ and $1.31\pm0.95$.
+We obtain good fits for I1 and I2 using this model, with $\chi^2_{\mathrm{red}}=0.99$ and 0.92 respectively.
+We determine the PA = $36.3^\circ\pm19.4^\circ$ and $72.9^\circ\pm23.8^\circ$ and the PD (\%) = $1.72\pm1.08$ and $1.21\pm0.89$ for the epochs I1 and I2 respectively.
+However, since the polarization measurements have a low significance, their values as well as their apparent variation across the epochs should be interpreted with caution.
 The confidence contours from the model-dependent analysis are shown in Fig. \ref{fig:pcube_contours}.
-The solid blue, red, and green contours correspond to 1$\sigma$, 2$\sigma$, and 3$\sigma$ levels respectively.
 The model-dependent polarimetric results are summarized in Table \ref{table:PolMoDep}.
+Note that it was mentioned in \cite{TagliacozzoEtal2023MNRAS.525.4735T} that the model-dependent contours match with the PCUBE contours.
+However, for I2, we found a small difference between the PA obtained using the two approaches, and the possible reason for this is not clear yet.